-Once you’ve decided on your pot, you can pick up a bag of garden soil at your local ALDI store.
+Once you’ve decided on your pot, you can pick up a bag of garden soil.
 Stay away from using soil from your yard or garden because it could be filled with insects or weed seeds.
 If you want to cut back on the amount you need to feed your plant, try adding a fertilizer to the soil.

 Step 2: Preparing the Pot and Planting

 Now it’s time to start planting!
 Lay a nylon or part of an old screen over the holes on the bottom of your pot to keep the soil from falling out.
 Fill about one-third of your pot with soil and add your plant.
 Avoid trying to fit your plant into a smaller pot, since the roots will need room to grow.
 Next, fill the pot to the top with soil and pat down firmly.
 This will help the soil retain moisture after watering.

 Step 3: Watering and Maintenance